ls1intum/Artemis/docs/user/exercises/quiz.rst

         - Options:

-            - Options with circles means one choice could be correct.
+            - Options with circles mean one choice could be correct.

-            - Options with squares means multiple options could be correct.
+            - Options with squares mean multiple options could be correct.

         - In the footer: